 OECD – HARMFUL TAX PRACTICES

-Following the report in 1998 (“Harmful Tax Competition” An Emerging Global Issue”) the OECD (Organisation for Economic Cooperation and Development) created a special forum, “Forum on Harmful Tax Practices”.
+Following the report in 1998 (“Harmful Tax Competition” An Emerging Global Issue”) the Organisation for Economic Cooperation and Development (OECD) created a special forum, “Forum on Harmful Tax Practices”.
 To end harmful tax practices, the work of the Forum has focused on three areas: Harmful tax practices in Member Countries; Tax havens; and Involving non-OECD economies.
-The Forum has produced progress reports.
-Furthermore, together with supposedly cooperative tax havens the Forum has produced a “Model Tax Agreement on Exchange of Information on Tax Matters”.
-In the absence of a definition of harmful tax competition, the OECD 1998 Report distinguishes between tax havens and harmful preferential tax regimes in otherwise high tax jurisdictions.
-According to the Report, the problem of harmful tax competition starts with no taxation or a low rate of taxation.
-The Report concentrates on four key factors to identify tax havens; no or only nominal taxes; lack of effective exchange of information; lack of transparency; and no substantial activities.
+The Forum has produced a number of progress reports.
+In addition,, in conjunction with supposedly cooperative tax havens, the Forum has produced a “Model Tax Agreement on Exchange of Information on Tax Matters”.
+In the absence of a definition of harmful tax competition, the 1998 OECD report distinguishes between tax havens and harmful preferential tax regimes in otherwise high tax jurisdictions.
+According to the report, the problem of harmful tax competition starts with no taxation or a low rate of taxation.
+The report concentrates on four key factors to identify tax havens: no or only nominal taxes; lack of effective exchange of information; lack of transparency; and no substantial activities.
 Four key factors also identify harmful preferential tax regimes in otherwise high tax countries; no or low effective tax rates; “ring fencing” of regimes; lack of transparency; and lack of effective exchange of information.
-At present, the initiative concentrates only on making countries pledge to engage in transparency and effective exchange of information.
-At one point the OECD listed Barbados as tax haven, but then removed Barbados.
+At present, the initiative concentrates only on making countries pledge to engage in transparency and the effective exchange of information.
+At one point, the OECD listed Barbados as tax haven, but subsequently removed it.

 ENDORSING THE ONGOING DIALOGUE